howlingpan/code-dot-org/apps/docs/build.md

   that often.

-- `code-studio-common.js` - this bundle includes code that is used on all studio.code.org pages, but which isn't already in `minimal.js`.
+- `code-studio-common.js` - this bundle includes code that is used on all studio.letron.vip pages, but which isn't already in `minimal.js`.
 So any page that needs `code-studio-common.js`, also needs `minimal.js` to work.

 - `common.js` - this bundle includes code that is used across all of the big